 The Government has elected to finance the budget deficit principally through the issuance of Lebanese Pound-denominated Treasury bills (with maturities of three months, six months and twelve months), and Treasury bonds (with maturities of 24 months and 36 months and five years).
 Following the Paris II Conference, yields on Treasury bills have been on a declining trend and market auctions were halted for a period of approximately nine months (between mid-February 2003 and the end of October 2003) on account of the inflow of Paris II Conference funds and the commercial bank and BDL debt service reduction measures.
 The issuance of Treasury bills and bonds resumed during November of 2003, and Treasury bonds in Lebanese Pounds with maturities of 36 months were introduced for the first time to the market.
-In March 2005, the Ministry of Finance established a medium-term note program, complying with best international standards, for the issuance of Lebanese Pound-denominated bonds, directly or through managers and issued a five-year bond.
-The new bond lengthened maturities for LL instruments, widened distribution and set a new benchmark.
 In July 2009, the Ministry of Finance launched 60-month Treasury notes as part of the market auction process.
+In March 2005, the Ministry of Finance established a medium-term note program (the "LL-Denominated MTN Program"), in accordance with international capital markets standards, for the issuance of Lebanese Pound-denominated bonds, directly or through managers and issued a five-year benchmark bond.
+On December 17, 2010, the Republic issued LL 1,500,000,000,000,000 7.9 percent Notes due 2017 (Series 2) under the LL-Denominated MTN Program.

-The table below shows the Republic's composition of domestic debt as of December 31, 2008 and December 31, 2009.
+The table below sets forth the Republic's composition of domestic debt for the periods indicated: